operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/operator-catalog/creating-an-update-graph.md

 ```

 Note that it is not required for there to be an entry for `myoperator.v1.0.0` in the catalog as long as
-other channel invariants (verified by `opm validate`) still hold.
+other channel invariants (verified by [`opm validate`][opm-validate-cli]) still hold.
 Generally, this means that the tail of the channel's
 `replaces` chain can replace a bundle that is not present in the catalog.

 An update sequence of bundles created via `replaces` will have updates step through each version in